cmac-duke/coding-tutorials/_posts/2017-01-16-supercollider-basic-sonification.md

 ---
 date: 2017-01-16
-title: Manual payments
+title: Basic Sonifications
 categories:
-  - Rails
+  - Supercollider
-description: How to pay manually
+description: Deploy your Jekyll site on Cloudflare
 type: Document
 ---
 Jekyll is a simple, blog-aware, static site generator.
 It takes a template directory containing raw text files in various formats, runs it through a converter (like Markdown) and our Liquid renderer, and spits out a complete, ready-to-publish static website suitable for serving with your favorite web server.